 In China, WeChat functions as a messaging and calling app, localization app, program app, news feed app, e-wallet app, public services app, mobile top-up, and booking app. to organize yourself, read the article on How WeChat changes the world’s app market – key trends and proven strategies.

 Content for Chinese Apps

 This is really not rocket science!
 Just take a fast check out some Chinese apps and websites.
 The foremost common belongings you will find are rich content, bright colours, and many gamification actions.
 The minimalist and reduced approach doesn’t work well within the case of Chinese apps.
-Chinese users generally prefer a more elaborate UI/UX design. confirm to feature many copy, mascots, and characters which will keep your users engaged.
+Chinese users generally prefer a more elaborate UI/UX design. confirm to feature many copies, mascots, and characters that will keep your users engaged.

 In the case of numerology, the trick is to use “good” volume for everything associated with values, for instance, prices.
 This might sound trivial to Western consumers but is of the very best importance to Chinese users.

 Think about using the in-app payment facilities from WeChat – the super Chinese app.
 Paying with WeChat may be a hard-to-break habit that you simply should take into consideration if you would like your users to use it.

 How to Localize your App for the Chinese Market

 Choose a Chinese name for your app

 Most brands present on the Chinese market flatter themselves with an authentic “Made in China” tag.
 Therefore, Chinese users are keener to use a product with a Chinese name instead of an English one.
 Giving your mobile or web app an English name is like feeding a shark from your hand. the probabilities of surviving are on the brink of zero.
 However, if you're the lucky owner of an outsized brand, then being foreign is to your advantage.
 Because of the Chinese love famous and opulent foreign brands!